 In 1974 she briefly re-joined Fairport Convention but left after a disappointing album and tour.

 By the late 70’s Sandy’s health was deteriorating as she battled alcoholism and addiction.
-Despite this and the turmoil of her private the singer recorded what is considered by many, her definitive album, Rendezvous which was released in 1977.
+Despite this and the turmoil of her private life, the singer recorded what is considered by many, her definitive album, Rendezvous which was released in 1977.

 After a fall, Sandy Denny died in hospital in 1978.